 - Whether your spleen is larger than normal

 - Whether you have an infection in your blood or other signs of leukemia (fevers, sweats, weight loss)

 - How many times you've had HCL come back after treatment

-Once your doctor has a better idea of how your HCL is affecting you, he may recommend one or more of these:
+Once your doctor has a better idea of how HCL is affecting you, she may recommend one or more of these:

-- If your HCL grows slowly and doesn't cause any symptoms, your doctor may decide you don't need treatment right away.
-He may recommend "watchful waiting" before starting a treatment plan.
+- If your HCL grows slowly and doesn't cause any symptoms, your doctor might decide you don't need treatment right away and recommend "watchful waiting" before starting a treatment plan.

-- Chemotherapy: The doctor uses drugs that kill cancer cells or make them grow more slowly.
+- Chemotherapy.
+This is a combination of powerful drugs that kill cancer cells or make them grow more slowly.
 There are two options: cladribine (Leustatin) and pentostatin (Nipent).
 They both are put into your body through an IV.
 Most people with HCL who take chemotherapy drugs go into complete or partial remission (when there are no signs of cancer in your blood).

-- Immunotherapy: This uses your own immune system to fight HCL.
+- Immunotherapy.
+This uses your immune system to fight HCL.
 Two common therapies that do this are interferon and rituximab (Rituxan).
-The drug moxetumomab (Lumoxiti) is given if other treatments have not helped.
+The drug moxetumomab (Lumoxiti) may be used if other treatments haven't helped.

-- Surgery: You might need to have your spleen removed (a splenectomy) if it's painful or if it bursts.
+- Surgery.
+If your spleen is painful or bursts, you might need to have it removed (a splenectomy).
 This won't cure your HCL, but your blood count may go back to normal.

 Whether you've had treatment for HCL or are just watching it closely, your doctor may ask you to come back every 3 to 6 months for blood tests to see if there have been any changes and to make sure your medical team is managing HCL the right way.
 These visits are also the time to tell your doctor about anything that's going with you, like new symptoms or side effects from treatment.